DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 > **NOTE**
 >
 > Debugging configurations for both iOS and Android can be complex, so it is not feasible to provide all possible scenarios.
 In this demo, we tested using Windows 10 with Visual Studio 2022.
 For iOS, we utilized the paired remote Mac method, and for Android, we utilized the built-in emulator..

-> The .NET MAUI project does not have any dependencies to the XAF assemblies.
-However, for convenience, we will use the DevExpress .NET MAUI components and Wizard to scaffold the initial project.

 1. Use the New Project Wizard.
   ![](../../images/MAUI/MAUINewProjectWizard.png)